Academic degree: Admission

-In order for a Dutch student to get access to a university education, the student must complete a six-year pre-university secondary education called "voorbereidend wetenschappelijk onderwijs" (vwo).
-There are other routes possible, but only if the end level of the applicant is comparable to the two levels is access to university education is granted.
-For some studies, specific end levels or disciplines are required, e.g., graduating without physics, biology and chemistry will make it impossible to study medicine.
-People 21 years old or older who do not have the required entrance diplomas may opt for an entrance exam for being admitted to a higher education curriculum.
+In order for a Dutch student to get access to a university education, the student must complete a six-year pre-university secondary education called voorbereidend wetenschappelijk onderwijs (VWO).
+There are other routes possible, but only if the educational level of the applicant is comparable to that at the end of the standard two levels is access to university education granted.
+For some studies, specific end levels or disciplines are required, e.g., graduating without having studied physics, biology and chemistry will make it impossible to study medicine.
+People 21 years old, or older, who do not have the required entrance diplomas, may opt for an entrance exam to be admitted to a higher-educational curriculum.
 In this exam, they have to prove their command of disciplines considered necessary for pursuing such study.
 After 1 September 2002, they would be thus admitted to a Bachelor's curriculum, not to a Master's curriculum.

-For some studies in the Netherlands, a governmental determined limited access is in place (although under political review for abolishment, February 2011).
-This is a limitation of the number of applicants to a specific study, thus trying to control the eventual number of graduates.
-The most renowned studies for their numerus clausus are medicine and dentistry.
-Every year a combination of the highest pre-university graduation grades and some additional conditions determine who can start such a numerus clausus study and who can not.
+For some disciplines in the Netherlands, a governmentally determined limited access is in place (although under political review for abolishment, as of February 2011).
+This limits the number of applicants to a specific course of study, thus trying to control the number of future graduates.
+The disciplines most renowned for their numerus clausus are medicine and dentistry.
+Every year a combination of the highest pre-university graduation grades and some additional conditions determine who can start such a numerus clausus course of study and who can not.

-Almost all Dutch universities are government supported universities, with only very few privately owned universities in existence (i.e. one in business and all others in theology).
+Almost all Dutch universities are government supported, with only a few privately owned universities in existence (i.e. one in business and all others in theology).
 Leiden University is the oldest, founded in 1575.